gradio-app/gradio/guides/04_chatbots/01_creating-a-chatbot-fast.md

 gr.ChatInterface(slow_echo).queue().launch()
 ```

 Notice that we've [enabled queuing](/guides/key-features#queuing), which is required to use generator functions.
+While the response is streaming, the "Submit" button turns into a "Stop" button that can be used to stop the generator function.
+You can customize the appearance and behavior of the "Stop" button using the `stop_btn` parameter.

 ## Customizing your chatbot